Geesebusters vs. Other Methods

-In our opinion anyone who said that a border collie is supposed to resemble an arctic fox is only a dog breeder trying to sell an $8,000 dog.
-Municipals, school districts, corporate building, golf courses, etc. pay millions of $$$ for a service that in most eyes, don’t work!
-Reason for this is that a border collie (dog) is not a natural predator to birds.
-Border collies must run multiple times a day as geese return as soon as the handler leaves the property and this leads to droppings, a method that can get quite expensive and still leaving you with a mess.
+In our opinion, anyone who said that a border collie is supposed to resemble an arctic fox is only a dog breeder trying to sell an $8,000 dog.
+Municipals, school districts, corporate buildings, and golf courses can end up paying a lot of money for a service that doesn’t work!
+The reason this method is ineffective is that a border collie, or any other dog, is not a natural predator to birds.
+Border collies must run multiple times a day as geese return as soon as the handler leaves the property.
+This leads to continued bird droppings and a method that can get quite expensive and still leave you with a mess.
 Dogs are just a nuisance to geese; they can easily fly away when the dog comes close.
-This is not a real threat.
-Border Collies are also ineffective against seagulls and brands (smaller goose).
-Dogs can’t be used year round (molting season).
+This is not a real threat to geese.
+Border Collies are also ineffective against seagulls and brands (smaller geese).
+Dogs can’t be used year-round (i.e. molting season).
 To remove geese from water, the handler must put the dog in a boat with a life vest, then paddle out, chase after the geese hoping the dog barks.
-This is very ridiculous, time consuming and also very dangerous.
+This is very ridiculous, time-consuming and also very dangerous.
 Unfortunately, a few years ago, a handler lost his life when his boat overturned.
-If you own a dog, you know what the price of food is costing you today not counting vet bills, grooming and don’t forget the baby sitting time.
-Average use of a working dog is only three years!
+If you own a dog, you know what the price of food is costing you today not counting vet bills, grooming and don’t forget the babysitting time.
+The average use of a working dog is only three years!

-Geesebusters “animal scaring device” blows-out birds for 1/4-1/2 mile radius and further.
-It’s a threat that flies into the air, which is equal to a bird!
-Since birds are territorial they leave the area because of our eagle.
+The Geesebusters “animal scaring device” blows-out birds for a 1/4-1/2 mile radius and further.
+It is a threat to birds while flying in the air.
+Since birds are territorial they leave the area because of their fear of our eagle.
 Border collies can never cover the ground that we can!
-Running dogs is now an outdated method!
+Running dogs is now an outdated method.
 Our method controls nuisance birds throughout the year and we’re the only company to control geese during the molt.
-(See video).
+(See video)

 DeTect’s MERLIN Aircraft Bird Radar system